MicrosoftDocs/quantum-docs/articles/how-to-manage-quantum-workspaces-with-the-azure-cli.md

    ```azurecli
    az quantum workspace create -l MyLocation -g MyResourceGroup -w MyQuantumWorkspace -a MyStorageAccount
    ```
 You may be prompted to accept terms of use.
 Enter `Y` to accept the terms.
+Note that the `-r` parameter shown in step four, below, was not required.

 If you need to determine which providers and plans to use, proceed as follows:

 1. To retrieve the list of available quantum providers, use the `list` command (this example uses **westus** as the location):